INSTRUCTIONS TO AUTHORS

 STATEMENT OF ETHICS IN RESEARCH AND PUBLICATION

-The publication of peer reviewed articles in agreement with the rules of Publication Ethics and Publication Malpractice Statement (https://dergipark.org.tr/tr/pub/bsengineering/page/5454) is an essential model for Black Sea Journal of Engineering and Science (BSJ Eng Sci).
-It is necessary to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer and the publisher.
+The publication of peer-reviewed articles in agreement with the rules of Publication Ethics and Publication Malpractice Statement (https://dergipark.org.tr/en/pub/bsengineering/policy) is an essential model for Black Sea Journal of Engineering and Science (BSJ Eng Sci).
+It is necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer and the publisher.

-Authors should consider the following sections provide guidelines on how to prepare and compose your manuscript.
+The authors should consider the following sections to provide guidelines on how to prepare and compose your manuscript.
 Please read these standards to ensure a smooth peer-review and production process.

 The manuscript must be double-spaced in Times New Roman font 12-point size.
 Leave a line space between paragraphs and sections.
 All pages should be numbered consecutively in the bottom center, beginning with the title page.